Mark O’Meara will forever remember 1998 as the year he truly made it as a professional golfer.

 O’Meara’s good form in 1984 did not desert him, and between 1985 and 1997 he collected 13 titles on the PGA Tour.

-The Pebble Beach National Pro-Am proved particularly fruitful for the American, winning it five times during the 1980s and 1990s.
+The Pebble Beach National Pro-Am proved particularly fruitful for the American, as he won it five times during the 1980s and 1990s.

 He continued to push at the majors, with seven top ten finishes across all four tournaments between 1985 and 1995, but he was unable to find that elusive trophy.

-By 1998, O’Meara was 41, and approaching two decades without a PGA Tour title.
+By 1998, O’Meara was 41, and approaching two decades on tour without having earned major success.

 He needed a push and found it in the form of a young golfer with whom he practiced at Isleworth in Orlando — Tiger Woods.